neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 * [NumPy]_: To handle multidimensional arrays and perform more complex numerical computations with Python.
 * [HDF5]_: This is the hierarchical Data Format 5 (HDF5) to manage large amount of data.

-In addition, you can install doxygen, python-sphinx and graphviz if you want to build yourself the documentation.
+In addition, you can install doxygen, python-sphinx and graphviz if you want to build the documentation.

 =======================
 Optional: PyEMF